yrcho2k/5243ADS-Spring2024-Project5/README.md

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md))
-Rhoan Lee conducted exploratory data analysis and temporal analysis on the dataset to determine the decision-making feature, and implemented and evaluated a gradient boosting model.
+Rhoan Lee conducted exploratory data analysis and temporal analysis on the dataset to determine the feature that has the highest influence, and implemented and evaluated a gradient boosting model.
 Rhoan also gathered the team and put together the whole code.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.